CNDOTA/CNDOTA.github.io/about.md

 ### Research

-My current research focuses on multiagent systems, deep reinforcement learning and drug discovery.
+My current research focuses on multiagent reinforcement learning and AI for drug discovery.

 ### Timeline